 A professional piano tuner has one of the most demanding jobs in the world.
 Not only must he / she satisfy the demands of the piano owner, but the feedback of the piano itself, as well as the aural preferences of his / her well trained ear.

-Piano tuning adjusts the tension of your piano's 200+ wires ("strings") to their correct pitch and frequencies - both individually and collectively - to achieve a well balanced, musical, and dynamic result.
+Piano tuning adjusts the tension of your piano's 200+ wires ("strings") to their correct pitch and frequencies - both individually and collectively - to achieve a well balanced, musical, and stable result.

 A piano tuner has developed his trade through (1) thousands of hours of practice, (2) countless years of training, as well as (3) thousands of piano tuning sessions.